evasnow1992/DeepGenerativeModelLINCS/README.md

 VAE and S-VQ-VAE are implemented with Pytorch.

 ## Required enviroment and packages
+The code was tested on the following packages
-* numpy
+* numpy 1.16.2
-* matplotlib
+* matplotlib 3.0.3
-* pandas
+* pandas 0.23.4
 * cmapPy (for loading the LINCS datasets)
-* torch
+* torch 0.4.1
-* sklearn
+* sklearn 0.21.3
-* scipy
+* scipy 1.3.1
+* seaborn 0.9.0

-Due to the requirement of cmapPy, the script should be run with Python2 to avoid compatibility issue.
+Due to the requirement of cmapPy, the script should be run with Python2.7 to avoid compatibility issue.

 ## Data
 The LINCS data are available from the Gene Expression Omnibus (GEO) with accession codes GSE70138 and GSE70138 (https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE70138; https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE70138)